 Remedy

-UX—like CX—cuts across organisational silos.
+User experience—like CX—cuts across organisational silos.
 It operates as a connective layer rather than a standalone production line.
-As a result, it often attracts fewer natural allies, since other disciplines may prioritise autonomy, ownership, and visibility within the company.
+This transversal nature is a defining source of both its strength and its UX challenges.

 Remedy

-1. Avoid overruling existing disciplines.
-Position UX as a supportive enhancement to established processes rather than a replacement.
-Move deliberately, involve stakeholders early, and include them in reasoning and decision-making.
+- Avoid overruling existing disciplines.
+Position user experience as a supportive enhancement to established processes rather than a replacement.

-4. UX Operates on Different Reasoning Patterns
+4. UX Operates on Different Reasoning Patterns — A Hidden UX Challenge

 Many disciplines are driven by quantitative reasoning patterns focused on turnover, efficiency, and financial growth—metrics that organisations naturally prioritise.